ids-s1-21/project-The_mathematicians/proposal/proposal.md

     ## [1] 477

-There are only 477 unique athletes which means at least some of the athletes participated in multiple events.
+There are 477 unique athletes which means at least some of the athletes participated in multiple events.

 2. Mean age We can also find the mean age of athletes which could be integrated into the answer to question 4.